apache/polaris/README.md

 ## Building and Running
 Polaris is built using Gradle with Java 21+ and Docker 27+.
-- `./gradlew build` - This will run integration tests by default.
-Make sure Docker is running, as the integration tests require a running Docker daemon.
+- `./gradlew build` - To build and run tests.
+Make sure Docker is running, as the integration tests depend on it.
 - `./gradlew assemble` - To skip tests.
 - `./gradlew test` - To run unit tests and integration tests.
 - `./gradlew runApp` - To run the Polaris server locally on localhost:8181.